 Connect an LED to the OH/Fan Fail connection on pins 7 and 8 of JF1 to provide advanced warning of chassis overheating.
-Refer to the table on the right for pin definitions and signal messages.
+Refer to the table on the right for pin definitions.

-Overheat/Fan Fail LED Pin Definitions (JF1) Pin Number Definition
+Overheat/Fan Fail LED Pin Definitions (JF1) Pin Number Definition 7 Vcc 8 GND

-8 GND Overheat/Fan Fail
+Overheat/Fan Fail LED